-Located at the confluence of the Birch Creek and Little Birch Creek drainages a few miles south of the scenic Bears Paw Mountains, Birch Creek Ranch is comprised of 15,155± acres (10,914± deeded, 3,597 BLM lease, and 644± state lease).
-The ranch is currently operated at 450 AU in addition to 1,742± acres dryland grain and 518± acres CRP.
+Located at the confluence of the Birch Creek and Little Birch Creek drainages a few miles south of the scenic Bears Paw Mountains, Birch Creek Ranch is comprised of 16,415± acres (12,174± deeded, 3,597 BLM lease, and 644± state lease).
+The ranch is currently operated at 450-500 AU in addition to farming 2,343± acres in dryland grain.
+There are an additional 518± tillable acres that came out of CRP in 2017 and are currently being grazed.
 Hay is produced on nearby lease ground.
-Conversion of the dryland grain to grass and grazing what is currently in CRP would produce a balanced cow/calf operation estimated at 500-550 AU.
+Conversion of dryland grain to grass and/or hay production would produce a balanced cow/calf operation and expand the carrying capacity.
 Ranch improvements include two residences, each with a nearby machine shop and calving barn, plus a shop and corrals, and approximately six miles of pipeline.
 The ranch lies 30 miles southeast of Big Sandy, MT in an area known for strong grasses and good crop yields, approximately an hour from Havre, MT and one hour and forty-five minutes from Great Falls, MT.
 The rolling, diverse terrain supports trophy elk, mule deer and antelope as well as of pheasant, sharptail grouse, and Hungarian partridge.

 The ranch is located approximately 30 miles southeast of the town of Big Sandy, Montana, and 6 miles east of Highway 236, known as the Judith Landing Road.
 Big Sandy is an attractive small town with a 2013 population of 605 and over 40 active businesses listed, as well as the Critical Access Hospital and both grade and high schools.
 Great Falls lies 80 miles to the southwest and Havre is 35 miles to the northeast on U.S. Highway 87.
 The nearest commercial air service is Great Falls, which is serviced by Delta, Alaska, and United Airlines with multiple daily flights.
 Big Sandy offers a paved and lighted 3,570 x 60-foot airstrip at an elevation of 2,689 feet.
 Havre has two cross-wind runways, with one measuring 5,205 x 100 foot paved, at 2,580 feet elevation, with instrument approaches, AV gas and jet fuel, hangar rentals, and rental cars.